tinytag/tinytag/README.md

              and [RFC 7845](https://www.rfc-editor.org/info/rfc7845)
   * `audio/wav`: [RFC 2361](https://www.rfc-editor.org/info/rfc2361)

-No official standards exists for `codecs` values for the `audio/aiff` and `audio/x-ms-wma` MIME types.
+No official standards exists for `codecs` values for the `application/vnd.ms-asf` and `audio/aiff` MIME types.
 The most appropriate value provided by the format is used.

     # ASF
     application/vnd.ms-asf